Chuck Foreman

-Foreman was raised in Frederick, Maryland and was a standout athlete in football, basketball and track at Frederick High School.
+Foreman was raised in Frederick, Maryland and was a standout athlete in football, basketball, and track at Frederick High School.
 After attending the University of Miami, he was drafted 12th overall in the 1973 NFL draft by the Vikings.
 Foreman suffered a knee injury during the 1978 season, after which his skills declined, and he officially retired from professional football in 1980.
 Following his football career, Foreman was involved with numerous business ventures in the Twin Cities area.
 In 2000, he was arrested for his part in a mail fraud scheme, for which he was sentenced to probation.
 After sentencing, he began public speaking at schools and became a substitute teacher in Bloomington.
-In recent years, there have been efforts by fans and former Vikings players for Foreman to be elected to the Pro Football Hall of Fame.
+In recent years, fans and former Vikings players have been trying to get Foreman elected to the Pro Football Hall of Fame.
+Chuck is currently a weekly headline contributor to the JimBob Sports Jamboree with Jim Rich, Bob Sansevere and Mike "The Superstar" Morris a Bob FM show.